cmdlinebeep/fuzzy-wuzzy/README.md

 - Request Arguments: JSON formatted data
 - Returns: Success status

-##### EXAMPLE `curl -X PATCH http://localhost:5000/policy/2 -H "Content-Type: application/json" -d '{"name": "Better Cookie Policy Name", "body": "We get it.
+##### EXAMPLE `curl -X PATCH http://localhost:5000/policy/2 -H "Content-Type: application/json" -H "Authorization: Bearer <ACCESS_TOKEN>" -d '{"name": "Better Cookie Policy Name", "body": "We get it.
 You track us and we have to click OK or click 'more options' and lets face it, nobody ever does that.
 Does that button even function?"}'`

-##### EXAMPLE (Windows) `curl -X PATCH http://localhost:5000/policy/2 -H "Content-Type: application/json" -d "{\"name\": \"Better Cookie Policy Name\", \"body\": \"We get it.
-You track us and we have to click OK or click 'more options' and lets face it, nobody ever does that.
-Does that button even function?\"}"`

 Request Body Data:
 ```json